Assessment and Performance Data

 Standard Attainment Tests (SATS)

-Children at the end of Y2 and Y6 will be assessed to see if they are reaching age-related expectations.
+Children at the end of Y6 will be assessed to see if they are reaching age-related expectations.
 Assessment results reported to parents use the following terminology:

 Children cannot work at a ‘greater depth’ in science because these criteria do not yet exist.